 However, the nonzero $m_{x,z}$ can change the effective surface masses into the forms of the inset of Fig.~\ref{Fig:4}(b), resulting in the unconventional HyOTI~\cite{Supplementary_Materials}.
 The OBC energy spectrum in Fig.~\ref{Fig:4}(b) confirms that the system host both helical and corner states.
 Note that the forms of additional mass terms can be arbitrary, but the system can show such unconventional HyOTI as soon as the effective surface mass field meets the requirements of Eq.~\eqref{main}.
 These results shall provide a possible route to seek the realistic unconventional HyOTI in bismuth-based materials.

-{\it Outlook.}---In static and Hermitian systems, we have uncovered a class of unconventional HyOTIs, which can simultaneously host various different higher-order topological states.
-Actually, such hybrid topological states may also emerge in non-Hermitian and Floquet systems, as the coexistence of first-order and second-order topological states has been observed in these systems~\cite{PhysRevB.109.134302,PhysRevLett.134.176601,PhysRevLett.123.016805,PhysRevB.107.235132,PhysRevB.110.235140}.
+{\it Discussion and Conclusion.}---Actually, the unconventional HyOTIs may also emerge in non-Hermitian and Floquet systems, since the coexistence of first-order and second-order topological states has been observed in these systems~\cite{PhysRevB.109.134302,PhysRevLett.134.176601,PhysRevLett.123.016805,PhysRevB.107.235132,PhysRevB.110.235140}.
+Therefore, such hybrid topological states can emerge in the broader topological systems.
 Moreover, the recent experiments have demonstrated that pure bismuth is a SOTI with helical states~\cite{10.1038/s41567-018-0224-7,zhao2025revealing}.
 We have predicted that the tight-binding model of bismuth can support the unconventional HyOTI by adjusting the relative energy shift (i.e., $m_z$) between two topological insulator layers and changing their coupling constant (i.e., $m_x$).
 In the realistic materials, a possible route to achieving the unconventional HyOTIs involves doping bismuth with magnetic elements~\cite{hofmann2006surfaces,hegde2022review} or interfacing with magnetic substrates~\cite{PhysRevB.107.104428,zhou2023spin}.